ernesttk/zebramx/README.md

 Repository with simple javascript meant to be used within mobicontrol managed devices from Zebra.

 Before a module can be used, it needs to be downloaded to the %scripts%/js/ folder of the agent using a file sync rule.
-It is recommended to create a extra sub-folder for each module.
+Each script expects a sub-folder for each module

 These are the steps to install: